metaplex-foundation/metaplex/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Description

 This pull request improves several aspects of the verify process.
-- Retries any (known) network related issues during the fetches
+- Retries any (known) network related issues during the fetches.
-- Outputs cleaned log values without nulls
+- Outputs cleaned log values without nulls.
-- Presents all of the issues at the end, with some recommendations
+- Presents all of the issues at the end, with some recommendations.
-- Does not replace links with null, and better handles on-chain true/false state
+- Does not replace links with null, and better handles on-chain true/false state.
+- Stores a hash of the link when checked out.
+Will not re-check on future runs if the link doesn't change.

 ## References